Welcome to Learning for Life Charter School

 College-bound students can take advantage of a full complement of college preparatory courses, including Advanced Placement classes, as well as expert advice on college and financial aid planning.
 Many students take advantage of the flexibility allowed by independent study to take courses at nearby community colleges.

 As needed, we use our partnerships with local agencies to provide access to food, housing, transportation, Internet access, and health care.
-We work in concert with Monterey Peninsula Unified School District and Monterey County Behavioral Health to provide services to students with disabilities.
+We provide services to students with disabilities.

-We will start the 17-18 school year in a new location!
-Starting July 1, Learning for Life Charter School will have a new home: Building B of the University of California (UC) Monterey Bay Education, Science, and Technology (MBEST) Center.
-For the past year, we have been searching for a new campus that would accommodate our increasing enrollment and improve the quality of our learning environment.
-Our search has paid off!
+In July of 2017, Learning for Life Charter School moved to a new home: Building B of the University of California (UC) Monterey Bay Education, Science, and Technology (MBEST) Center.
+We searched for a new campus for over a year that would accommodate our increasing enrollment and improve the quality of our learning environment.
+Our search paid off!

-The new facility is located just 2 miles away and provides a much better experience for our students.
-To name just a few improvements, it is newer, more spacious, and has much better light and energy than our current facility.
-Our students will have access to the larger offices, classrooms, and workspaces within our suite of rooms, as well as a central atrium that serves all the Center’s tenants, and includes restrooms, a kitchen, cafe seating, and an art gallery.
+The new facility is located just 2 miles away from our prior campus and provides a much better experience for our students.
+To name just a few improvements, it is newer, more spacious, and has much better light and energy than our old facility.
+Our students have access to larger offices, classrooms, and workspaces, as well as a central atrium that serves all the Center’s tenants, and includes restrooms, a kitchen, cafe seating, and an art gallery.